yanan1116/EscapeCraft/README.md

 cd src
 python main.py --level level3 --scene_id 3 --model gpt-4o --history_type full
 ```
+Important Note: please do not modify room_num, it is used for multiroom settings (corresponding scripts and data not yet published).

 To load a recorded history, please follow this command:
 ```bash